CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

 In this task, you will onboard the local Kubernetes cluster to Azure Arc.
 So, here we onboard **MicroK8s** Kubernetes cluster to Azure Arc which is hosted on **ubuntu-k8s** VM.
 We already have the Microk8s Kubernetes cluster ready and configured with the Arc-enabled CLI extensions.

-   > **Note**: If you have closed the putty after completing **task 2**, then perform the first 8 steps of task 2 again and then return to perform this task.
-Make sure that you perform all steps with the root user in the ubuntu-k8s VM.
+   > **Note**: Make sure that you perform all steps with the root user in the ubuntu-k8s VM.

 1. To install helm, you need to run the following commands within the terminal of the ubuntu-k8s VM that is opened in Putty: